S’more Cookies are the campfire treat you can make all year round! They’re chewy, crunchy, and loaded with the flavors of a classic s’more.

-Due to the fact that this recipe features the s’more, a classic campfire treat, it is necessary that I add the following dialogue from that totally awesome movie from the 90’s, The Sandlot:
+This recipe features the classic flavors of a s’more.
+Therefore, it is necessary that I add the following dialogue from that totally awesome movie from the 90’s, The Sandlot:

 - Ham Porter: Hey Smalls, you wanna s’more?

 - Ham Porter: No, do you wanna s’more?

 - Smalls: I haven’t had anything yet, so how can I have some more of nothing?